DanielCortesTX/git-node-chat-app-class-/README.md

 INSTALLATION

-* clone the application from github:
+* Clone the application from github:

 https://github.com/Schyenindogu/git-node-chat-app-class-/tree/master/public

-* after loading the application in the termial, run:
+* After loading the application in the termial, run:

   npm install

 LAUNCHING

-* in command line, run:
+* In command line, run:

 npm start

 PACKAGE.JSON

-* all necessary dependencies are listed in the file package.json located in the main file directory.
+* All necessary dependencies are listed in the file package.json located in the main file directory.